flutter/devtools/CONTRIBUTING.md

 ```

-You also need to generate the required mock for the tests.
-To generate the mock, run:
+You also need to generate the required mocks for the tests.
+To generate the mocks, run:
 ```
 cd packages/devtools_test
 dart run build_runner build